 Machine learning algorithms: Simple Log Service performs deep integration based on specific scenarios and provides a series of algorithms for time series data and text to generate anomaly data.
 For more information, see Intelligent inspection algorithms and Text analysis algorithms.

 Alert monitoring: Simple Log Service generates alerts for anomaly inspection results.
-For more information, see Introduction to the alerting feature.
+For more information, see The alerting feature of Simple Log Service.

 Benefits